 |Certificates of Deposit|| ||$1000 for all terms|

-The Park Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The Park Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+The Park Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+The Park Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 The Park Bank's CD rates are fair compared to the national average.Back to Overview

 Find a The Park Bank Near Me

-The Park Bank has 12 physical locations in the U.S.Back to Overview
+The Park Bank has 12 locations across the U.S.Back to Overview